j22k/Social-Distancing/README.md

-Here’s a **professional README** for your distance monitoring and violation detection system using YOLOv8 and OpenCV.
-This version is structured to clearly explain the purpose, setup, usage, and features of your project while maintaining a developer-friendly tone:

----

 # 📏 Real-Time Social Distance Monitoring System using YOLOv8 and OpenCV

 This project implements a real-time social distancing monitoring system using the **YOLOv8** object detection model and **OpenCV**.
 The system detects individuals in a video feed, computes real-world distances between them using a homography matrix based on user-provided calibration points, and logs violations if individuals come too close based on a configurable distance threshold.